 Then there are larger ones that allow you to make as much as 34 or even 51 ounces of coffee at a time.
 This might be a good choice if you consume a lot of coffee or if you will be making coffee for two.
 And finally, there are those with clear, glass carafes if you like to view your coffee brewing while you prepare it.

 French press coffee is so easy to make and like pour-over coffee, it allows for a lot of customization with how you like it.
 If you’re very particular about your coffee flavor, this could be a good choice for you.
 It’s also very simple and convenient, once you learn how to do it.
 You don’t need any coffee pods or coffee filters or anything like that.
+However, if you have high blood pressure or are concerned about the digestive impact, please read those articles first before trying French press coffee.

 If you love coffee, we encourage you to give it a try today and see what you think!